12 Sep Best CPU for Gaming in 2021

 When looking for the best CPU for gaming, you want to get the maximum performance and the best features to help boost your gaming experience, and of course, one that best matches your budget.
 Whether you’re building or upgrading a PC, the processor is of critical importance as it’s essentially the “brain” of a computer.

-Read below for our recommendations for the best gaming CPUs, as compiled in the Tom’s Hardware CPU Benchmarks & Hierarchy 2021.
+Read below for our recommendations for the best CPU for gaming, as compiled in the Tom’s Hardware CPU Benchmarks & Hierarchy 2021.

 AMD’s Ryzen 5000G series is now the undisputed choice for the normal APU target audience, particularly for extreme budget gaming, small form factor, and HTPC rigs.
 In our opinion, the Ryzen 5 5600G is the best option for mainstream gamers who are looking for a fast integrated GPU.